gbschroeder/ict4d-playbook/contribute/editing.md

 If you haven’t done so already, the first thing you need to do is head over to [Github](https://github.com/) and create your free account.
 {: class="lead"}

+If you're completely new to Github, then check out some of the wonderful resources they've come up with -- I recommend [GitHub Guides](https://guides.github.com/) and [GitHub: The beginner's guide](https://www.pluralsight.com/blog/software-development/github-tutorial).

 There are three steps to editing a page.
 First, you need to locate the page you wish to edit.
 Then you need to make your edits.
 Finally, you'll want to submit the changes (submit a 'pull request') and provide some comments on what you've proposed to change.

 ## 1: Locate the page